Lualbaldassari/Lualbaldassari/README.md

 # 💫 About Me:
-I am 27 years old Peruvian who loves technology. <br>I am currently focused on full stack web development,digital transformation <br>and learn new technologies to exploit them. <br><br>This year, I rediscovered my passion for <br>programming and achieved a full stack web develper<br> certification, I want share with you my skills.
+I am 27 years old Peruvian who loves technology.I am currently focused on full stack web development,digital transformation and learn new technologies to exploit them.
+This year, I rediscovered my passion for <br>programming and achieved a full stack web develper certification, I want share with you my skills.
 Welcome!!

 # 💻 Tech Stack: